Case File · San Bernardino County, California

 Stop Wonder Inn Campaign

-Named opposition campaign with social media presence and committed base
+Named opposition campaign with online presence and committed base

 Tactics